Are you always comparing yourself to others on Facebook, Twitter, and Instagram?

 Comparisons make you focused on the gap.
 Even if you are inspired by your role model, a gap is still a gap.
 When you try to catch up and close up the gap, realize that the other person is also growing and moving ahead.
 The gap may never be bridged.

 Realize life is not a competition.

-The Universe doesn’t provide sunlight, food, water and air, so that humans can fight over it.
+The Universe doesn’t provide sunlight, food, water, and air so that humans can fight over it.
 The resources are meant to be shared.
 The Universe could care less if you are better than someone else or not.
 When it provides sunlight, it provides for all.
-It doesn’t discriminates.
+It doesn’t discriminate.